 When I first began this whole bread baking journey.
 I would have half-eaten loaves laying on my countertop.
 As you know, baking a loaf of bread, especially sourdough takes time, energy, patience, and a lot of prep work.
 Having done all of that just to wind up tossing half the loaf to our chickens wasn’t something I wanted to continue doing.

 I have learned many many things in this whole simple living and homesteading sort of lifestyle.
-One of the greatest lessons learned was really how to utilize what we have and create a lot of somethings from nothing.
+One of the greatest lessons learned was really how to utilize what we have and create a lot of something from nothing.
 These recipes have not only saved multiple half-eaten loaves from being chicken food.
 But they work wonderfully for quick easy meals as well.
-Suddenly, having a half-eaten loaf of bread on the countertop isn’t so bad.
+Suddenly, having a half-eaten loaf of bread on the countertop is an asset.

 Leftover Sourdough Bread Recipes #1